-Japan-based Marubeni has agreed to sell its stakes in the Bruce and Keith fields
+Japan-based Marubeni has agreed to sell its stakes in the Bruce and Keith fields in the UK North Sea to Serica Energy, the companies announced on Tuesday.

-Under the terms of the deal, Serica will acquire Marubeni's 3.75% interest in the
+Under the terms of the deal, Serica will acquire Marubeni's 3.75% interest in the Bruce field and 8.33% interest in the Keith field.